zaufi/kate-cpp-helper-plugin/README.md

 * <del>Use actions w/ states (see KXMLGUIClient)</del>
 * <del>Normalize file names when add to the cache on indexing</del>
-* Split `#include` completions into a __system__ and __session__? (controlled via config option)
+* Split `#include` completions into a __system__ and __session__? (controlled via config option) or even maybe it would be reasonable to have a base dirctory name as a group name.
 * Add search options
 * Add more indexing threads and control their count
 * <del>Add <em>Go to declaration/definition</em> to the context menu</del>